Andredoesoding/Tessa-project/ReadMe.md

 A beautiful, responsive static website created for Tessa with daily facts, games, and a fun evaluation form.

+## ⚠️ Known Issues & Solutions

+### Image Loading Issue
+The `tessa.jpg` file is 4.1MB, which is too large for optimal web loading.
+This can cause:
+- Slow page loading
+- Image not displaying on slower connections
+- Potential timeout issues

+**Solutions:**
+1. **Use the included image optimizer**: Open `image-optimizer.html` in your browser to compress the image
+2. **Manual optimization**: Compress the image to under 500KB using any image editor
+3. **Recommended size**: 800x600px at 80% quality should reduce it to ~100-300KB

+### Spotify Link Issue
+The song link now includes both Spotify and YouTube options for better compatibility.

+## Features

 ## Features

 - 🌅 Beautiful gradient design with modern UI